AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 ### XD not installed

-If XD is not found on user's system, the browser will show an error message with the option to download XD:
+If XD is not found on user's system, the browser will show an error message with the option to download XD

 <!-- ![XD not found](/images/xdnotfound.png) -->